View related sites

 There appears to be two underlying assumptions in the above statement: (a) linking examinations to the CEFR is a one-off, time-bound process; (b) participants involved in the linking process are a limited number of people with specific skills perhaps not general within the wider organization.

-Let’s consider the first assumption in light of the Cambridge English Language Assessment test development and review model.
-The model has an ongoing iterative cycle from perceived need to test design to trialling to administration to post exam review (for full discussion of the model see the Cambridge English Language Assessment test development cycle in Weir and Milanovic 2003).
+Let’s consider the first assumption in light of the Cambridge Assessment English test development and review model.
+The model has an ongoing iterative cycle from perceived need to test design to trialling to administration to post exam review (for full discussion of the model see the Cambridge Assessment English test development cycle in Weir and Milanovic 2003).
 The cycle allows for changes in learning, pedagogy and assessment trends as well in the targeted candidature to be incorporated into an examination.
 Using the Manual terminology, we can relate the test design phase to Specifications, the trialling phase to Standardisation (training and standard setting), the administration and post exam review to Empirical validation.
 Therefore, by default the linking process is perceived as an on-going activity rather than as a single activity at a given time.

 Several issues are highlighted by the second assumption: who are these participants, how many, how familiar are they with the CEF on a familiarity-unfamiliarity continuum, should we take their assessment experience into account or should we start with an assumed zero baseline of knowledge?
 The picture gets complicated when the participants involved in ensuring that an examination is related to the CEF span across the organization and beyond.
 Let us look at some figures before we discuss how familiarisation is dealt with.
-Within Cambridge English Language Assessment, there are 33 subject officers, seven exam managers, eight research & validation officers, and four research & validation managers who work with a network of stakeholders on test specification, item writing, test construction, performance scale construction and on the application and use of performance testing scales.
+Within Cambridge Assessment English, there are 33 subject officers, seven exam managers, eight research & validation officers, and four research & validation managers who work with a network of stakeholders on test specification, item writing, test construction, performance scale construction and on the application and use of performance testing scales.
 The network includes 30 chairs and 115 item writers, 15000 oral examiners, 700 team leaders, 65 senior/regional team leaders, and 500 writing examiners who do not necessarily reside in the UK and whose roles and responsibilities are at times interchangeable, e.g., a chair of one exam could be an item writer for another (figures are true at Dec 2007).
 Experienced members of this large community certainly have a close understanding of Cambridge English exam levels.
 For example, item writers providing materials for a particular examination are familiar with how to interpret the level, e.g., in terms of text difficulty, linguistic features, genre choice etc. Item writer guidelines and examination handbooks provide detailed information on text selection and item writing at a certain level.
-Through their work with a certain proficiency level, many will also be familiar with the ALTE Can Dos (which Cambridge English Language Assessment, as an ALTE member, helped to develop and validate) and, of course, have come into contact with the CEFR.
+Through their work with a certain proficiency level, many will also be familiar with the ALTE Can Dos (which Cambridge Assessment English, as an ALTE member, helped to develop and validate) and, of course, have come into contact with the CEFR.

 The questions we must answer, then, concern the purposes that familiarisation with the CEFR should serve, and the approaches that we should take.